knjcode/mxnet-finetuner/README.md

 - The `model size` is the file size to be saved after fine-tuning.

-You can use these model by setting `config.yml` with the following pretrained_models name.

 To use these pretrained models, specify the following pretrained_models name in `config.yml`.

 |model                          |pretrained_models names          |